GPUOpen-Effects/FidelityFX-CAS/README.md

 You can find the documentation for the CAS algorithm and how to implement it using the FFX CAS headers at [ffx-cas\ffx_cas.h](ffx-cas/ffx_cas.h).

-## Command Line Tool (CasCmdLine)
+## Command Line Tool

 There is also a command line tool to allow you to test the effects of FidelityFX CAS on standalone image files such as screenshots from your game, allowing you to evaluate it before integration.
-Please see [the README.md](CasCmdLine/README.md) in the [CasCmdLine](CasCmdLine) subdirectory for more instructions.
+Please see the [FidelityFX-CLI](https://github.com/GPUOpen-Effects/FidelityFX-CLI) project for more details.